 The carriers are made with a focus to be ergonomic.
 They come in two sizes: baby and toddler.
 The baby carrier can hold between 15-45 lbs, while the toddler carrier is made to hold between 25 and 50 pounds.

 Tula first gained popularity in the hardcore babywearing clubs, especially in the UK and USA.
-Its underground popularity didn’t remain long, however, as nowadays it has gained massive mainstream popularity with its reasons.
+Its underground popularity didn’t remain long, however, as nowadays it has acquired massive mainstream popularity with its reasons.
 Tula baby carriers are known to be beautiful and attractive, while they are also very versatile, easy to use, and most importantly, built with safety in mind.

 They are also known to provide superb comfort for your babies and toddlers, and they are very easy to use and shift position with, which is a rarity among other soft material carriers.
-For moms, it’s hard to deny that its attractiveness is the major selling point, but it’s definitely not their only quality.
+For moms, it’s hard to deny that its attractiveness is the major selling point, but it’s not their only quality.

 Obvious and self-explanatory, safety should be the number one concern for any baby-related products.
 As we tested the product, we examined its safety by looking at three main factors:

-As we have mentioned, the key highlight of the Tula Ergonomic Carrier is its attractiveness in design, utilizing European colorful garments as its material.
+As we have mentioned, the key highlight of the Tula Ergonomic Carrier is its attractiveness in design, utilizing colorful European garments as its material.

 This quality sets itself apart from its competitors, at least when it was first released.
 Nowadays, several other manufacturers are copying Tula‘s design, but the fact remains that Tula was the pioneer for fun and cheerful designs in baby-wearing.

-We will discuss how we came to this verdict further below, but Tula definitely falls in the easy-to-use category.
+We will discuss how we came to this verdict further below, but Tula falls in the easy-to-use category.

 Both for the baby and the parent, Tula provides superb comfort throughout all positions.
 The weight of the baby is distributed evenly, reducing the stress on your back, neck, and shoulder.